Arroch35/tnoodle-lib/README.md

 ### Notes

 -   Each project is a fully fledged Gradle project (they each have a `build.gradle.kts` file).
 Your IDE should be able to import Gradle build structures nowadays. if not, this is a good indicator that your IDE is outdated and should be replaced.

+## Additions in This Fork

+This fork introduces a new script that generates scrambles for a 3x3 Rubik's Cube and exports them into a CSV file to create a dataset.

+- **Script:** The script is named `ScrambleDatasetGenerator.java` and can be found at `scrambles/src/main/java/org/worldcubeassociation/tnoodle`.
+- **Dataset:** The generated scrambles are saved in a CSV file called `scramble_dataset.csv`, which is included in this repository.